‘Training Day’ Bill Paxton Tribute: Ratings Soar After Debut

 It remains to be seen exactly what the future holds for the CBS crime drama, but one thing has been made clear: Bill Paxton will not be replaced.
 Instead, if the decision is made to move forward, expect the creative team to retool the story and bring in a completely new character.

 When news of Paxton’s death first hit the media, many were convinced that Training Day would be cancelled immediately.
-However, reports surfaced indicating that Bill Paxton did finish filming the entire 13 episode first season.
-This, combined with a ratings jump of 21 percent will most likely convince CBS to air the remaining eight episodes.
+However, reports surfaced indicating that Bill Paxton did finish filming the entire 13-episode first season.
+This, combined with a ratings jump of 21 percent, will most likely convince CBS to air the remaining eight episodes.

-Fans of the late Bill Paxton will need to wait a little longer to see more of his work as this coming Thursday evening will be filled by the first round of the NCAA Basketball Championship.
+Fans of the late Bill Paxton will need to wait a little longer to see more of his work as this coming Thursday evening will be filled by the first round of the NCAA Basketball Tournament.
 The regional semifinal will also be aired by CBS on the following Thursday, so it’s unclear when Training Day will return.

 We will always remember you, Bill Paxton. pic.twitter.com/vPpke9zmgY